CadenFinley/CJsShell/README.md

 # DevToolsTerminal

-DevToolsTerminal is a lightweight terminal emulator with integrated OpenAI capabilities.
+DevToolsTerminal is a lightweight terminal emulator designed for UNIX systems with integrated OpenAI capabilities.
 It allows users to execute terminal commands, create and manage shortcuts and multi-command scripts, configure startup commands, and interact with OpenAI's GPT models for enhanced productivity, syntax assistance, and error resolution.

 ## Table of Contents
 - [Features](#features)